Sherman5A/apple-silicon/report/report.md

 # Apple Silicon

+Apple silicon started with the 2008 acquisition of fabless semiconductor company P.A.
+Semi, a creator of efficient Power ISA processors.
+Apple then acquired an architectural licence from ARM, granting Apple usage of ARM ISA without using ARM's processor core designs.
+Apple used the acquisition and licence for to create system on chips (SOCs) for iPhones, iPads, and other low-power products.
+Intel's supply struggles provided Apple with the opportunity for almost-complete vertical integration of their laptop and desktop processors.
+Thus, in WWDC [@apple-announcement] the 'M' processor series was announced.
+As stated in the RISC & CISC explanation, in contemporary processors ISA has little effect on efficiency.
+Instead, microarchitecture design, technology node (the size of the transistors), and software integration effect performance and efficiency far more, and Apple controls all these aspects.
+Furthermore, unlike AMD and Intel, Apple's processors are only used in their product;
+therefore, the processors can use expensive designs and technology, absorbing extra costs into the end-product.
+AMD and Intel are unable to do this as they must profit from processor sales.

+![Firestorm Architecture [@firestorm-arch]](images/firestorm.png)

 +---------------------+---------------+--------------------+-----------------+--------+-------------------------+
 | Processor           | µarch         | Power Draw (Watts) | Benchmark       | Result | Reference               |
 +=====================+===============+====================+=================+========+=========================+